Lazy-Solutions/AdvancedSceneManager/guides/Updateing.md

 ### **Minor/Patch Updates**
 - **What it means:**
-  Minor updates add features or small improvements, while patches resolve bugs or other issues.
+  Patches resolve bugs or other issues or contains minor improvements.
-  Minor patches installed outside of asset store are usually not as tested.
+  Patches installed outside of asset store are usually not as tested.

   **Action required:**
-  - No need to uninstall ASM for minor updates or patches.
+  - No need to uninstall ASM for patches.
   - **Where to download patches:**
     - Available on GitHub and Discord.
     - Alternatively, install patches directly through ASM settings in Unity.